 (Image credit: Apple)

 In 2018, I got my first tattoo.
 It’d been something I’d contemplated for a few years and finally decided to get.
 The tattoo is an anchor breaking apart into birds, and I felt it represented two elements of the word “hope,” a word that I leaned into throughout 2017.
-One part of the tattoo is representative of a verse from the Bible saying hope is an anchor for our souls, and the other is representative of my favorite Emily Dickinson poem about how “hope is the thing with feathers that perches in the soul.”
+One part of the tattoo is representative of a quote saying hope is an anchor for our souls, and the other is representative of my favorite Emily Dickinson poem about how “hope is the thing with feathers that perches in the soul.”

 When I saw that Apple TV+ was making a show about Emily Dickinson I was intrigued.
 And I was even more interested when Hailee Steinfeld, of Pitch Perfect and Transformers recent fame, would be playing the lead.
 And then the first trailer for the series dropped and I immediately felt a simultaneous sense of confusion and disappointment.
 Emily Dickinson was using the word “dude,” the characters were implementing 2019 slang, and it all seemed to be representative of the kind of show that happens in a world where Glee and Riverdale also proudly exist.
 Was I signing up for a period comedy/drama or a soapy teen series where people wear period clothes but also dance around to Lizzo?